 We humans have always been pretty good at treating ourselves.
 For centuries people have found innovative ways of exploiting natural wonders of the land for the sake of beauty and pleasure.
+Citizen Femme looks into the growth of wellness tourism and where to find the best of it.

 Whether it’s caking on nutrient rich muds and Dead Sea salts or plunging into hot springs (or icy pools if you’re daring!), people are ceaselessly attracted to the possibility of a good pamper – more so now than ever.